johnsonm/hanoi/README.md

 printer to print this set above the default 5mm disk thickness, or you will need to explicitly change the aspect ratio.

-If you print posts, the `post_radius` should not be less than 5mm, at least with PLA.
-PETG might be sufficiently strong with thinner posts.
+If you print posts (the default), the `post_radius` should not be less than 5mm; 6mm is recommended.

 If you do not print posts, you'll have to drill holes in the bottoms of whatever you use for the posts.
 You can set a non-zero